 This is what makes it hard but also highly valuable to the projects out there.

-To succeed as a community manager you need a broad set of skills, including knowledge of blockchain, community management, communication, marketing and branding, strategic thinking, data analysis and much more!
+To succeed, you need a broad set of skills and experience, including knowledge of blockchain, community management, communication, marketing and branding, strategic thinking, data analysis, and much more!

-The questions we have shared here are more or less just a starting point for you to start thinking in the right direction.
+The questions we have shared here are more or less just a starting point to guide you in the right direction, helping you become a successful community manager candidate and ace any hiring process.

 This will allow you to be more efficient and better at your job when and if you join that company.